Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Recent UK data suggests that as many as 1 in 4 women and 1 in 7 men are affected by domestic abuse each year.

 From 2016-2018, in the first pilot study of its kind in the UK, we provided a dedicated service to support identifying and rehabilitating women with a history of brain injury in HMP/YOI Drake Hall.
-From this work, we found that domestic abuse is a significant cause of brain injury amongst women in the CJS, with 62% of the women we worked with indicating they had sustained a brain injury through domestic abuse.
+From this work, we found that domestic abuse is a significant cause of brain injury amongst women in the criminal justice system, with 62% of the women we worked with indicating they had sustained a brain injury through domestic abuse.
+These findings, published under our former name The Disabilities Trust, can be read in Making the Link – Female Offending and Brain Injury.

-It was shortly after this that we convened a roundtable in November 2019, published in Invisible Impact, where a panel of experts (including academics and representatives from leading domestic abuse charities and the NHS) came together to discuss the needs of survivors who experience domestic abuse and who may have sustained a brain injury.
+It was shortly after this that we convened a roundtable in November 2019, where a panel of experts, including academics and representatives from leading domestic abuse charities and the NHS, came together to discuss the needs of survivors who experience domestic abuse and who may have sustained a brain injury.
+The discussion from the roundtable was published in our paper, An Invisible Impact,

 We discovered gaps in detailed knowledge from the brain injury and domestic violence sectors regarding how best to support survivors.
 We also discovered a lack of screening for brain injuries and an absence of specialist training.